aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-excel/_index.md

 {{% /alert %}}

-In order to convert PDF files to XLS format, Aspose.PDF has a class called ExcelSaveOptions.
+In order to convert PDF files to <abbr title="Microsoft Excel Spreadsheet">XLS</abbr> format, Aspose.PDF has a class called ExcelSaveOptions.
 An object of the ExcelSaveOptions class is passed as a second argument to the Document.Save(..) constructor.

 The following code snippet shows the process for converting PDF file into XLS format with Aspose.PDF for .NET.